pingcap/docs/sql-tuning-best-practice.md

 ## Index Strategy in TiDB

-TiDB is a distributed SQL database that completely decouples the SQL layer (TiDB) from the storage layer (TiKV).
+TiDB is a distributed SQL database that completely decouples the SQL layer (TiDB Server) from the storage layer (TiKV).
 Unlike traditional databases, TiDB does not have a buffer pool to cache data at the compute node.
 As a result, the performance of SQL queries and the TiDB cluster is closely tied to the number of key-value (KV) RPC requests that need to be processed.
 Typical KV RPC are `Point_Get`, `Batch_Point_Get`, and Cop tasks.

 In TiDB, leveraging indexes effectively is crucial for performance tuning, as it can significantly reduce the number of KV RPC requests.
 By minimizing these requests, you can greatly improve query performance and overall system efficiency.
 Here are some key strategies: